benitomartin/scraping-to-sql/README.md

-# Web Scraping to PDF
+# Justicio Web Scraping to SQL

 Justicio is a Question/Answering Assistant that generates answers from user questions about the official state gazette of Spain: Boletín Oficial del Estado (BOE).